 Finance Committee: To provide specific input, assistance and advice to the administration and Board on financial issue including budget management and financial policies and procedures.

-Ethics Committee: The Ethics Committee provides a critical look at the organisation and serves to ensure that issues of Ethics and Sustainability within Renewable World are addressed.
-The Ethics Committee will discuss issues in the field of fundraising, programme development, partnership, communication, and environmental impact, before making an official recommendation to the Board of Trustees.
+Ethics and Sustainability Committee: provides a critical look at the organisation and serves to ensure that issues of Ethics and Sustainability within Renewable World are addressed.
+The committee will discuss issues in the field of fundraising, programme development, partnership, communication, and environmental impact, before making an official recommendation to the Board of Trustees.

 Stephen held a variety of technical, managerial and leadership roles during 41 years in the electricity generation industry, encompassing R&D, project management, business development, operations management, strategy and communications.
 From 1998 to 2003 Stephen played a leading role in establishing Scottish Power as a major player in the UK renewable energy market.
 He then joined the management team of RES, an international developer, constructor, owner and operator of renewable energy projects, playing a key role in their strategic development and growth until retiring at the end of 2016.
 Stephen has a BSc in Chemistry from the University of Manchester, an MBA from the Edinburgh Business School and is also an alumnus of the Advanced Management Programme at the Wharton School of the University of Pennsylvania.
 Stephen joined Renewable World’s Board of Trustees in October 2014.
 He became Chair of Renewable World in August 2016.